Payroll

 Consistent with the Axiomatic methodology, a “forward looking” approach must be adopted where inflation is forecasted for 2025, and the proposed salary increase is based on this result.
 We remain firm advocates of this methodology as it calculates the amount of the salary increase which will be “forfeited” to inflation.
 The alternative approach, namely the “backward looking” methodology, uses the previous year’s inflation rate which is “sunk” and thus does not exert an influence on the additional purchasing power given to the employee by granting him or her an increase.

-Axiomatic’s inflation forecast for the remainder of 2024 and 2025 is detailed in the table below:
+Nigeria’s historic inflation rates and the Axiomatic forecast for the remainer of 2024 and 2025 are detailed in the table below:

 REAL SALARY INCREASE